v Chamber Music Conference - Faculty Biographies

 Sheila Reinhold gave her first performance as soloist with orchestra at the age of nine in the Kaufmann Concert Hall of New York's 92nd Street Y. At fourteen, she was invited by Jascha Heifetz to join his master class at the University of Southern California, where she studied with him for five years.
 She received her B.Mus. from USC and studied theory and analysis with Leon Kirchner and Earl Kim at Harvard University.

-Ms. Reinhold's engagements have included solo appearances with conductors such as Zubin Mehta and André Kostelanetz, chamber music with Heifetz and Gregor Piatigorsky, and performances both as soloist and as chamber musician at festivals such as Chautauqua, Ives, and Mohawk Trail.
-She has premiered solo and chamber works for both violin and viola, worked on major films and Broadway productions, and appeared with popular artists such as Tony Bennett.
+Sheila's engagements have included solo appearances with conductors such as Zubin Mehta and André Kostelanetz, chamber music with Heifetz and Gregor Piatigorsky, and performances both as soloist and as chamber musician at festivals such as Chautauqua, Ives, and Mohawk Trail.
+She has premiered solo and chamber works for both violin and viola, worked on many major films and Broadway productions, and appeared with popular artists such as Tony Bennett.
+Sheila can be heard as a chamber musician on the North/South and Albany labels, and is featured on a recently released CD of the music of Allen Shawn.

-Ms. Reinhold is the founder and music director of Intimate Voices, which has been presenting chamber music concerts and community outreach events in New York since 2009.
+Sheila is the founder and music director of Intimate Voices, which has been presenting chamber music concerts and community outreach events in New York since 2009.
+She recently moved her home base to Denver, where she has taught courses for adult music-lovers through the University of Denver and curated an annual Holocaust Remembrance concert, among other activities, while maintaining her commitment to Intimate Voices in New York and engagements elsewhere.

 ANDREA SCHULTZ

 Violinist Andrea Schultz enjoys an active and versatile musical life as a solo, chamber, and orchestral musician.
-She currently performs and tours with a wide array of groups, including the Orchestra of St. Luke's, the New York Chamber Ensemble, and Musica Sacra.
-A devotee of contemporary music, Schultz is also a member of the contemporary chamber ensemble Sequitur and has been involved in the premieres of more than a hundred works with groups that include Either/Or, Cygnus, the Da Capo Chamber Players, Locrian Chamber Players, Eberli Ensemble, the New York Composers Circle, the League of Composers, the Cabrini Quartet, and others.
+She currently performs and tours with a wide array of groups, including the Orchestra of St. Luke’s, Riverside Symphony, New York Oratorio Society, and the New York Chamber Ensemble.
+A devotee of contemporary music, Schultz was a longtime member of Sequitur and has been involved in the premieres of more than a hundred works with groups that include Either/Or, Cygnus, Locrian Chamber Players, Eberli Ensemble, Cabrini Quartet, Da Capo Chamber Players, NY Composer's Circle, and the League of Composers.
 She has recorded contemporary chamber music for the Naxos, Albany, New World, and Phoenix labels.
-She was a member of the Mark Morris Dance Group Music Ensemble for many years, touring the US, Britain, Japan, and Australia; and has performed as guest with the Cassatt String Quartet, Perspectives Ensemble, Avery Ensemble, Apple Hill Chamber Players, Orpheus Chamber Orchestra, and Mostly Mozart.
+She was also a member of the Mark Morris Dance Group Music Ensemble for many years, touring the U.S., Britain, Japan, and Australia; and has performed as guest with the Cassatt String Quartet, Perspectives Ensemble, Sherman Chamber Ensemble, Avery Ensemble, SONYC, and the Apple Hill Chamber Players.

 MASAKO YANAGITA